 This milestone must be completed by December 1 of the third year.

 Students sit two area exams, one in their primary area of study, one in a secondary area.
 One must be in a literary field, one in an area of broader language study.
 Students can write the exams in either order.
 Sittings are usually on the last Fridays of November and May.

 The passing grade is 70%.
 Candidates who fail the written exam (primary or secondary) may be eligible to write it again at the next formal sitting.
 Candidates who fail the oral exam will normally have another exam within two weeks.

 For complete details on Area exams, including procedures, reading lists, past exams, and timelines, see the Area exams page.

 Students must arrange for a supervisor and a dissertation committee, from members of the faculty, and under their guidance prepare a proposal.
 The proposal must be submitted to the Graduate Coordinator by December 1 of the candidate’s third year in the program, or six months after the completion of the area exams.

 For more full details about the proposal, see the Dissertation page.

 All students are responsible for original research and study on a topic that has been approved by their dissertation committee and the English Graduate Committee.
-A completed Dissertation should be between 200-400 pages in length.
+A completed Dissertation should be between 200-400 pages in length, exclusive of bibliography and works cited.
 The dissertation should be defended in the student's fourth year.